 Your Kitchen.
 Your Style.
 Within Your Reach.

-Kitchens come in many styles.
-Since a new kitchen costs the most and last the longest, choosing a kitchen style requires serious thought.
-It helps to know if you prefer a more classic or more modern look.
-Making that decision will help you start to narrow down choices on everything from wall color to cabinet doors.
-Picking a very specific design theme, such as Contemporary or Traditional, gives you even more of a design road map.
+Since a new kitchen costs the most and lasts the longest, choosing a style that complements your home requires serious thought.
+It helps to know if you prefer a classic or modern look, country or traditional.
+Making that decision will help you to narrow down choices on everything from wall color to cabinet doors.
+Picking a very specific theme will establish a road map that our designers can follow.

 Contemporary Kitchens can be described as modern, minimalist and geometric.
 Their characteristics include horizontal lines, asymmetry and a lack of molding and other ornamentation.
 Materials often are man-made rather than natural: stainless steel, laminate, frosted glass inserts, concrete, linoleum, chrome and lacquer.
 Contemporary encompasses styles from the 1940s to the present, with Europe—especially Italy, Germany and Scandinavia—leading the way.